soncaokim/hash-bang/README.md

 # hash-bang

-Turn any program source code into an executable, by adding hash-bang line on the top
+Turn any program source code into an executable, by adding hash-bang (aka https://en.wikipedia.org/wiki/Shebang_(Unix)) line on the top

 The dependency and build process is taken care of.